datacamp-content-public/R-Epi/chapter1.md

 ```

 This is a first task to get familiar with R and time series analysis.
 We will start with some easy tasks.
 For time series analysis we need some data.
 So let's create some random numbers.
-Therefor we can use the command [runif(n)](https://www.rdocumentation.org/packages/compositions/versions/1.40-2/topics/runif).
+Therefore we can use the command [runif(n)](https://www.rdocumentation.org/packages/compositions/versions/1.40-2/topics/runif).
 The argument ```n``` should be the number of numbers you would like to generate.
 By default you will get shuffeld numbers between 0 and 1, uniform distributed.
 Another possibility is to pull random numbers from a normal distribution. [rnorm(n,mean,std)](https://www.rdocumentation.org/packages/stats/versions/3.5.3/topics/Normal) where n is the number of numbers, mean the mean of the distribution with standard deviation std.
 You can show your data by using square brackets ```array[start:end]```.